keenanhallas/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will use media queries, but the element sizes at each breakpoint will still be hardcoded in pixels.
+On the other hand, a fully responsive website will use media queries, as well as responsive units such as % and rem to ensure that the site looks good at all screen sizes between the breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+"Mobile first" design refers to the process of writing your CSS for a mobile screen size first, and then incorporating stylings for larger screen sizes by using "min-width" in your media queries.
+"Desktop first" is the opposite of "mobile first".
+With "desktop" first, you first write your stylings for a desktop screen size, and then add stylings for smaller screens by using "max-width" in your media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default font size of a browser is 16px, so setting the font size to 62.5% makes the root font size 10px.
+This makes the math easy when sizing fonts using rem units.

 4. How would you describe preprocessing to someone new to CSS?

+I would sum it up by saying that preprocessing is incorporating a new syntax for CSS that makes it quicker, easier, and more logical to write.
+It also adds some powerful features that don't exist in regular CSS, such as variables that make sites easier to edit across the entire site with one value change.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting, since it allows you to put your CSS stylings into a more logical order/structure, helping you to move around the code easier and know where in the file you need to look to style an element.
+I think the thing giving me the most trouble is just remembering to use the new features allowed in preprocessing, rather than writing in the basic CSS that
+I've gotten into the habit of using.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.